3scale-labs/perftest-toolkit/README.md

 The steps to follow to be able to execute performance tests are:

-1. Deploy & Setup Upstream API (optional)
+1. Deploy Upstream API (optional)
-1. Deploy & Setup Openshift platform
+1. Deploy Openshift platform (optional)
-1. Deploy & Setup 3scale on Openshift (optional)
+1. Deploy 3scale on Openshift (optional)
-1. Run Test configurator
-1. Deploy & Setup Injector
-1. Run tests
+1. Deploy injector && run tests

 ## Deploy Upstream API

-If you don’t want to use your own Upstream API, the following steps show how to configure the *echo-api* Upstream test API.
+If you don’t want to use your own Upstream API, the following steps show how to deploy the *echo-api* Upstream test API.
 On 3scale, tests were carried out using an *echo-api* as backend api endpoint.
 The service will answer to http requests with response body including information from http requests.
 It is very very fast and response body tend to be very small.

-There is an Ansible playbook that can be used to deploy this *echo-api* upstream test API.

-Requirements:
+**Requirements**:

 Control node:
 * ansible >= 2.3.1.0

 Managed node host: